You are here

 Prisoners and HIV/AIDS

-Prevention programmes that have been shown to reduce HIV transmission are rarely available for inmates, and many prisoners with HIV are unable to access life-saving antiretroviral treatment.
-In many parts of the world prison conditions are far from satisfactory and HIV positive inmates barely receive the most basic healthcare and food.
-Furthermore, mandatory testing is enforced by some prison authorities, which is often seen as a breach of human rights.
+However, prisoner wellbeing is often neglected and overlooked.
+HIV prevention programmes are rarely made available to inmates, and many prisoners with HIV are unable to access life-saving antiretroviral treatment.
+In many parts of the world, prison conditions are poor and HIV-positive inmates barely receive the most basic healthcare and food.
+Moreover, mandatory testing is enforced by some prison authorities, which is often seen as a breach of human rights.

 These issues are not confined to male prisoners; due to the high proportion of injecting drug users within prisons, female inmates have also been severely affected by HIV and AIDS.